Managing obesity, osteoarthritis, and inflammation

 What is “inflammaging”?

 “Inflammaging,” is a combination word consisting of “inflammation” and “aging.”
 Doctors now regularly use this term to describe the harmful aspects of chronic low grade inflammation in aging people.
-A new paper (December 2017) in the medical journal Frontiers in immunology, published by doctors at the University of Miami and University of Chieti-Pescara, helps explain this problem.(1)
+A December 2017 paper in the medical journal Frontiers in immunology, published by doctors at the University of Miami and University of Chieti-Pescara, helps explain this problem.(2)

 Here is what the researchers said: